-Building on the foundations developed in elementary school, HudsonWay Immersion School (HWIS) middle school students engage in a rigorous academic program aimed at producing bilingual, bi-literate, and bicultural global citizens prepared for the world ahead.
+Building on the foundations developed in elementary school, HudsonWay provides a private middle school experience in a small class settling that engages students in a rigorous academic program aimed at producing bilingual, bi-literate, and bicultural global citizens prepared for the world ahead.
 In accordance with our Immersion Model in Target Language, students in middle school receive instruction in the target language for 40% of the day and in English for 60% of the day.

 HWIS utilizes a project-based, inquiry approach to teaching and learning.
 It provides students with opportunities to develop their skills in research, communication, critical thinking, collaboration, and self-management.
 They use creativity to demonstrate their disciplinary competencies and are challenged to make connections across content areas as well as apply their learning to develop solutions to real-world problems.

 Our students graduate from our program getting admitted to the best private middle and high schools in NYC and NJ because of their academic strength, character, and unique bilingual skills.